• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 I think we have all had those loaves that did not turn out quite right but taste great regardless.
 Flat loaves, misshapen, etc. This bread is perfect for turning these mishaps into masterpieces!

-The idea stemmed from a flat loaf that was over-proofed but tasted great.
+The idea for sourdough pull apart bread stemmed from a flat loaf that was over-proofed but tasted great.
 I have been working on implementing more zero-waste strategies into our home, beginning with the kitchen.
 It is amazing how much food you realize your family is wasting when you start to pay attention!

 Of course you could use a perfectly good loaf of sourdough to make this recipe as well!
 It would make a great party snack/appetizer- great for sharing!